 Let’s Talk Farmacia Magic: My Favorite Kind of Culture Shock

-If you know me, you know I don’t usually talk about ailments online (we are not that kind of blog), but this little corner of the Spanish healthcare system deserves a standing ovation.
-Or at the very least… a blog post.
+If you know me, you know I don’t usually talk about ailments online (we are not that kind of blog), but this little corner of the Spanish healthcare system deserves a standing ovation, or at the very least, a blog post.

 Let me introduce you to the Farmacia, the green-cross-glowing beacon of hope on almost every street corner in Spain.
 And when I say hope, I mean: fast relief, no copay, no waiting, no soul-crushing insurance chaos.
-Just magic.
+Just absolute magic.

 I made my first two farmacia runs within about two to three weeks of arriving in Spain.
-I won’t get into the details because, well, boundaries, but let’s just say they were for two completely different reasons and both times… the stuff worked like a charm.
-Like next-day-I’m-already-better kind of charm.
+I won’t get into the details because, well, boundaries, but let’s just say they were for two completely different reasons and both times, the stuff worked like a charm.
+Here’s how it goes if you’re new:

 You don’t Google your symptoms.
 You don’t pace up and down the cold, fluorescent aisles of CVS trying to decode ingredient lists.
 You simply walk in, walk up to the counter, and talk to someone.
 You describe your symptoms — congested, rashy, coughy, itchy, crampy, whatever you’ve got going on, and they just hand you the cure.
+I was stunned.

 About six or seven months into my stay, I got hit with that foggy head cold that makes you question every decision you’ve ever made.
 I bundled myself up, barely functioning, and shuffled down the block to the farmacia.
 I handed over a small prescription slip from the doctor, expecting the usual back-and-forth I was used to in the States.

 Instead?
 The pharmacist took one look and immediately started stacking medicine boxes in front of me like she was playing a very healing round of Jenga.
 Decongestant?
 Check.
 Cough syrup?
 Check.
 Something for the throat, something for the fever, something I still don’t know what it was, but it worked.
-Check, check, check.
+Check, check, and check.

 I started taking everything that night, and I kid you not, by Day 2, I felt like a functioning human again.
 Was it magic?
 Was it science?
 Was it the Spanish air?
 Maybe a little of all three.
+What I do know is that Spain’s pharmacy system is wildly underrated and might just be one of my favorite culture shocks.
+It’s efficient, affordable, and refreshingly human-centered.
+You’re not just a patient, you’re a person.

-I’m not saying I’ll never step foot in a U.S. pharmacy again, but if I can help it… I’d rather take my chances in Spain, where medicine works fast and costs less than a brunch with friends.
+I’m not saying I’ll never step foot in a U.S. pharmacy again, but if I can help it, I’d rather take my chances in Spain, where medicine works fast and costs less than a brunch with friends.

 Farmacia forever!